interrogator/buzz/docs/dataset.md

 # if you wanted to use pos rather than wordclass
 dtrt.just.pos('^N')
 ```

+Using the bracket syntax, you can pass in some keyword arguments:

+* `case`: case sensitivity (default True)

 Because Datasets are subclasses of pandas DataFrames, we could also do this using pandas syntax: